-Judging Date: Thursday, July 25th at 1:00 pm
+Judging Date: Thursday, July 24th at 1:00 pm

-- Read 4-H and FFA general rules. - The standard size exhibit box should be 18x24x31⁄2". - Plexiglass covers are required. - Boxes with glass covers will not be accepted. - If a box has a sliding plexiglass cover, it must be removable from the box. - Screws, locks, or other devices that would prevent judges from removing the cover should not be used. - All specimens are to be arranged across the narrow (18") dimension of the exhibit box, making the exhibit exactly 18" across the top and 24" long exactly. - Each exhibitor is required to identify each display box by placing an identification label bearing the name, county, and number of species in the upper left-hand corner of the plexiglass cover (inside use clear double-sided tape to adhere gummed labels) and by attaching a label with the same information on the lower right-hand corner of the box (outside). - Exhibitors may enter both geology and lapidary classes. - Exhibitors may only show in one of the first four geology classes. - Exhibitors may show in the Special Exhibit Class, Mineralogy, and one or more of the lapidary classes. - Specimens should be labeled with the number of the specimen, date collected, specimen name or description, and locality (county) where collected.
+- Read 4-H and FFA general rules. - The standard size exhibit box should be 18x24x31⁄2". - Plexiglass covers are required. - Boxes with glass covers will not be accepted. - If a box has a sliding plexiglass cover, it must be removable from the box. - Screws, locks, or other devices that would prevent judges from removing the cover should not be used. - All specimens are to be arranged across the narrow (18") dimension of the exhibit box, making the exhibit exactly 18" across the top and 24" long exactly. - Each exhibitor is required to identify each display box by placing an identification label bearing the name, county, and number of species in the upper left-hand corner of the plexiglass cover and by attaching a label with the same information on the lower right-hand corner of the box (outside). - Exhibitors may enter both geology and lapidary classes. - Exhibitors may only show in one of the first four geology classes. - Exhibitors may show in the Special Exhibit Class, Mineralogy, and one or more of the lapidary classes. - Specimens should be labeled with the number of the specimen, date collected, specimen name or description, and locality (county) where collected.
 Rocks must be identified by their proper name and type.
-Fossils must be identified to the Phylum, Class, and Genus levels if possible. - For the first four geology classes, specimens should be mounted in the box by the proper rock groups rock, minerals, and fossils. - Genus' name is, to begin with, a capital letter. - The species name is to be all lowercase. - Genus name must be either italicized or underlined, but not both. - The words "phylum, class, genus" on labels are to be spelled out, not abbreviated. - In the first four geology classes, all specimens must be collected from locations in Kansas. - Out of State specimens will not count in the minimum number for the class, nor will they be considered in the judging. - This category has simplified rules.
-Before selecting a class, make sure to read Kansas State Fair rules and Guidelines for each category. https://kansas4-h.org/events-activities/fairs/kansas-state-fair/index.html
+Fossils must be identified to the Phylum, Class, and Genus levels (if possible, or part if Genus cannot be determined). - All specimens must be collected (not purchases) in the state of Kansas during the current 4-H year, which will be allowed starting on the day after the conclusion of the State Fair.
+The exception of Tri-State Mining Area specimens collected from these three adjacent counties: Ottawa County, OK; Newton and Jasper Counties, MO.
+Other out of state specimens will not count in the minimum number for the class, nor will they be considered in the judging. - For the first four geology classes, specimens should be mounted in the box by the proper rock groups rock, minerals, and fossils. - The Genus specimen name is, to begin with, a capital letter and the whole specimen's name must either be italicized or underlined, not both. - The species name is not required however, if a species name is used it must be all lower case and either italicized or underlined, not both. - The words "Phylum, Class, Genus" on labels are to be spelled out, not abbreviated. - In the first four geology classes, all specimens must be collected from locations in Kansas. - Out of State specimens will not count in the minimum number for the class, nor will they be considered in the judging. - This category has simplified rules.
+Before selecting a class, make sure to read Kansas State Fair rules and Guidelines for each category. https://bit.ly/2025StateFair